dff1980/sdh-2019/README.md

 If you need some additional information about it please contact with Pavel Zhukov (pavel.zhukov@suse.com).

-###### Disclamer
+###### Disclaimer
 ###### _At the moment, no one is responsible if you try to use the information below for productive installations or commercial purposes._

 ## PoC Landscape
 PoC can be deployed in any virtualization environment or on hardware servers.
-Currently PoC hosted on VmWare VSphere.
+Currently, PoC hosted on VMware VSphere.

 ## Requarments

 ### Tech Specs
-- 1 dedicated infrastructure server ( DNS, DHCP, PXE, NTP, NAT, SMT, TFTP, SES admin, console for SAP Data Hub admin) 16GB RAM
+- 1 dedicated infrastructure server ( DNS, DHCP, PXE, NTP, NAT, SMT, TFTP, SES admin, a console for SAP Data Hub admin) 16GB RAM
   1 x HDD - 1TB
   1 LAN adapter